initframework/initframework/README.md

 # initframework
-A minimalistic web framework for php developers.
+👌🏽 A simple web framework for php developers.